Trust Region Continual Learning as an Implicit Meta-Learner

 Replay addresses EWC's ``disjoint optima'' issue by explicitly encouraging solutions that perform well on the \emph{union} of (current + replayed) data.
-This effectively explores shared low-dimensional data manifolds supported by all task datasets, often enabling convergence to a basin that overlaps across tasks (\Cref{fig:reaply}).
-However, replay can drift due to imperfect generators or compounding approximation error: even if the model continues to fit replayed samples, small replay mismatches can accumulate and move parameters toward a different-but-valid basin that is far from earlier optima in overparameterized networks, requiring more updates to converge to new optima.

-\paragraph{Trust region replay and the role of a stronger Fisher.} One can combine the complementary strengths of replay and EWC by enforcing trust region updates while replay promotes cross-task overlap:
+This effectively explores shared low-dimensional data manifolds supported by all task datasets, often enabling convergence to a basin that overlaps across tasks (\Cref{fig:replay}).
+However, replay can drift due to imperfect generators or compounding approximation error: even if the model continues to fit replayed samples, small replay mismatches can accumulate and move parameters toward a different-but-valid basin that is far from earlier optima in overparameterized networks, requiring more updates to converge to new optima. \paragraph{Trust region replay and the role of a stronger Fisher.} One can combine the complementary strengths of replay and EWC by enforcing trust region updates while replay promotes cross-task overlap:

 This objective matches the geometry in \Cref{fig:trcl}: replay pulls optimization toward regions that remain good for previous tasks (making the trust region non-vacuous), while the Fisher-weighted penalty anchors the updates to be around past task optima.